Illustration by Chaim Garcia

 Just look at this one:

-Alle Briefe wurden mit dem Stempel "Adresse existiert nicht, Empfänger unbekannt" an die Absender zurückgeschickt.
+- Alle Briefe wurden mit dem Stempel “Adresse existiert nicht, Empfänger unbekannt” an die Absender zurückgeschickt.
+(All the letters were returned to their senders’ homes stamped “Address nonexistent, recipient unknown.”)

 Here, we see how the verb is complete and inseparable.
-It’s the same for all other verbs with separable particles — anfangen becomes angefangen; wegnehmen, weggenommen.
+It’s the same for all other verbs with separable particles — anfangen becomes angefangen and wegnehmen becomes weggenommen.

 Do you now see German separable verbs’ equivalent to phrasal verbs in English?
 English native speakers are familiar with expressions such as to call it off or to break it down; and sometimes we even put the particle at the end of a long sentence (though we’re advised not to separate the particles, or to write long German-style sentences).